mpcarl-ibm/crs-docs/pages/crs/crs-best-practices.md

 Multipart uploads are only available for objects larger than 5MB.
 For objects smaller than 50GB, a part size of 20MB to 100MB is recommended for optimum performance.
 For larger objects, part size can be increased without significant performance impact.

-> **NOTE**: Using more than 500 parts leads to inefficiencies in IBM COS and should be avoided.
+{% include tip.html content="Using more than 500 parts leads to inefficiencies in IBM COS and should be avoided when possible." %}

 Due to the additional complexity involved, it is recommended that developers make use of S3 API libraries that provide multipart upload support.

-> **NOTE**: Incomplete multipart uploads do persist until the object is deleted or the multipart upload is aborted with `AbortIncompleteMultipartUpload`.
+{% include important.html content="Incomplete multipart uploads do persist until the object is deleted or the multipart upload is aborted with `AbortIncompleteMultipartUpload`.
 If an incomplete multipart upload is not aborted, the partial upload continues to use resources.
-Interfaces should be designed with this point in mind, and clean up incomplete multipart uploads.
+Interfaces should be designed with this point in mind, and clean up incomplete multipart uploads.  " %}

 ### Using software development kits